Shalini12102/ML_Model/README.md

 # ML_Model
-# This is a Machine Learning Model which is performed on test data.
-In this Project i perform all the EDA Steps to find perfect ML Model.
-Build a model to predict performance of employees, based on the visualisation and analysis of past data of employee performance.
+# This is a machine learning model that is trained on test data.
+In this project, I perform all the EDA Steps to find the perfect ML Model.
+I build a model to predict the performance of employees based on the visualization and analysis of past employee performance data.